 Coconut whip is fine and tasty in a heavy sort of way, but sometimes it doesn't whip all that well.
 And not everyone is a fan of coconut.

+The first few times I experimented with whipped aquafaba I wasn't all that impressed.
 Actually, I was impressed with the way it whipped and became so glossy, white, and massive!
 It's straight up plant magic.

-But in the taste department, it always left me wanting more... and less.
-More creamy richness and LESS bean-y taste.
+But in the taste department, it always left me wanting both more and less - more creamy richness and less bean-y taste.
+The problem is that there's a limit to what you can add to whipped aquafaba without causing it to deflate.

-The problem is that there's a limit to the ingredients you can add to whipped aquafaba without causing it to deflate.
 So I tested a few different methods and was finally able to add just enough sugar, vanilla, and fat to make it more delicious and deserving of the title vegan whipped cream!

-Even with added oil, this vegan whipped cream is much lighter than the coconut versions.
+Even with the added oil, this vegan whipped cream is much lighter than the coconut versions.
 It has a consistency and mouthfeel more like slightly melty Cool Whip, which is exactly what I want on top of my desserts!

 Bonus: You can even make it in advance and re-whip the leftovers!

-- powdered sugar - if you don't have powdered sugar, you can blend granulated sugar until it's a powdery, very fine consistency.
+- powdered sugar - If you don't have powdered sugar, you can blend granulated sugar until it's a powdery, very fine consistency.
 In my Vitamix this only takes about 5 pulses.
 The lighter, smaller sugar granules incorporate more easily during whipping.

 - starch - I used a teaspoon of potato starch to help fortify the whip and add creaminess.
 Feel free to sub arrowroot or corn starch, or omit it if needed.

-- optional: neutral oil - such as avocado oil
+- optional: neutral oil such as avocado oil

 See the recipe card below for quantities and full instructions.